metabolomicsworkbench/MetGENE/README.md

 ## (Upcoming) MetGENE source code (R, php and supporting files)

-We also provide the source code so that one can clone this tool and run it locally as a web application for their own use.
-KEGG APIs are used in this tool.
-Please see their license terms at https://www.kegg.jp/kegg/legal.html (see also https://www.pathway.jp/en/academic.html).
+We also provide the source code so that one can clone this tool and run it locally as a web application for their personal use. <b>KEGG APIs are used in this tool.
+Please see their license terms at https://www.kegg.jp/kegg/legal.html (see also https://www.pathway.jp/en/academic.html).</b>

 ### Using this code to provide user's own web service